laboon/ebook/text/15_testing_basics.md

 }
 ```

+Both of these will return the same result for a given input.
 The output of both can be observed via dynamic tests, and checked against expected values.
 However, would anyone argue that the second method is superior?
 It's overly complex; it's difficult to understand what it does; the variable names are meaningless.
 Finding all that is wrong with the code is left as an exercise for the reader.
 With dynamic tests, it may be difficult or impossible to determine any difference between the two methods.
 However, using static testing methods such as code review, it's trivial to find issues in the second method.